 Other than adding black lentils (also called urad dal or beluga lentils) and some extra coconut milk, I stuck to the recipe, which you can find in full at Eats Well With Others.
 I just added one cup of rinsed black lentils to the pot once the liquids came to a boil, and extra coconut milk at the end.
 I served the curry over a bed of brown jasmine rice with a big slice of lime to squeeze on top.
 It’s definitely my most successful attempt at Indian cooking so far and I dare say it’s almost as good as the authentic dal makhani served at my beloved Indian buffets.

 Ingredients of note include an amazing kashmiri curry blend provided by Native Roots Market.
 Locals, if you haven’t, you really must check out their spice bar!
 They have custom spice blends for sale and will hand mix any blend your heart desires.

 I also used Pomi brand tomatoes because Pomi is the only brand I’ve found that uses BPA-free packaging.
-Read more about the dangers of BPA in canned tomatoes here.

 All in all, this dish is yet another FMP success, and I’m so glad I made it!
 I’m looking forward to eating leftovers all week long.
 Find Mark Bittman’s recipe at Eats Well With Others!